ranguli/tomesh-monitor/README.md

 ![screenshot](screenshot.png)

 ## To-Do:
-- [x] Setup a working Flask app
-- [x] Detect the name, IP and up/down status of all physical network interfaces
 - [ ] Add third column for IPv6 addresses
 - [ ] Move to Tomesh GitHub organization
 - [ ] Turn script into systemd service
 - [ ] Make script a module for cjdns-prototype-pi
-- [ ] Detect the hostname (Usually tomesh-xxxx in the case of a tomesh node)
-- [ ] Display the time in top right corner?
 - [ ] Perform the same detections as the [status](https://github.com/tomeshnet/prototype-cjdns-pi/blob/master/scripts/status) bash script, and display the status of the following:
   - [ ] Mesh Point Interface
   - [ ] Yggdrasil